 Source: U.S. Bureau of Labor Statistics, 2018

 As with most retail jobs, merchandise discounts will probably be part of your employment benefits.

 Education, Training, & Certification

 Requirements can vary somewhat depending on the size of the company.

 - Background checks: You'll have access to large quantities of new merchandise, so most employers will require some combination of criminal, background, drug, credit, and/or driving record screenings.
 A valid driver’s license and a clean driving record will also be required if driving is required for your job.

 - Experience: This can be an entry-level position in large retail operations that employ stock supervisors.
 Previous warehouse, logistics, stock, receiving, inventory, or retail experience might be required in smaller operations with less supervision.

 Retail Stockroom Associate Skills & Competencies

-Employers look for certain key qualities in the stockroom, fulfillment, and inventory associate role.
+Employers look for certain key qualities in a retail stockroom associate role:

 - Organization and multitasking skills: High levels of efficiency and engagement are required while performing repetitive tasks.

 - Communication skills: You should be able to clearly communicate your specifications to co-workers, orally and in writing.

 - Manual skills: You might be using a wide range of equipment and machines, including power jacks, pricing guns, cardboard bailers, trash compactors, cranes, hoists, and forklifts.
 Training, experience, or appropriate certification with this type of equipment would be helpful and may even be required.

 - Computer skills: A basic understanding of Microsoft programs such as Excel, Access, and Outlook would be helpful, along with experience with other inventory-specific software programs.
 Proficient use of a calculator will most likely be required.

 The U.S. Bureau of Labor Statistics projects that employment for this occupation is projected to increase from 5 percent to 9 percent during the 2016 to 2026 period, with almost 270,000 more job openings nationwide.